-Numerous fires have been burning in drought-stricken Mexico and Central America since mid February 1998, and began to intensify in early April 1998.
+Numerous fires began burning in drought-stricken Mexico and Central America mid February 1998, these fires began to intensify in early April 1998.
 Persistent south/southwesterly flow has transported the smoke over the Gulf of Mexico, impacting the Gulf Coast states.
 Reduced visibility (as low as 2-3 miles) has been reported in Florida, Louisiana and Texas.
 A public health alert was issued on 12 May 1998 for portions of Texas due to the large amount of smoke particulate matter which has been transported into the region.

 A GOES-8 3.9 micron shortwave IR image at 22:15 UTC on 13 May 1998 (below left) shows numerous fires (dark "hot spots") burning throughout Mexico and parts of Central America.
 Version 5.6 of the CIMSS GOES-8 Automated Biomass Burning Algorithm (ABBA) was used to automatically locate and characterize sub-pixel fire activity in that region (below right).
 The locations of GOES-8 ABBA fire pixels which were processed for subpixel fire size and temperature are indicated in red.
 Saturated fire pixels are shown in yellow; cloud-covered fire pixels are depicted in magenta; and smoldering or hot bare soil is shown in blue.
 Fire pixels are categorized into high (orange), medium (green), and low (white) probability fire pixels.
 At 22:15 UTC on 13 May 1998 the ABBA identified 450 definite and possible fire pixels.
 Only 76 of these were identified as medium or low possibility fire pixels.

 Air Resources Laboratory Smoke Prediction